If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 A simple barrier of shrubbery vegetation around the apiary location ensures safety for your household, neighbors, pets and animals in the area.
 It also conceals the beehive from thieves while providing shade and some forage at times.

-Where to Place a Beehive on a Field
+Where to Place a Beehive on an Open Field

 You may need to set up an apiary in a field in the course of your beekeeping.
 When deciding where to place a beehive on a field, you must factor in the temporariness or permanence of the apiary.
 Beekeepers that move from one place to another with their bees to provide pollination services to farmers set up temporary apiaries.
 When it is a permanent apiary in a field, you must provide solutions for various challenges you encounter due to the openness of the field and its distance from where you are living.